 - Page URLs.
 A link you can read and understand looks much more trustworthy than a random string of symbols.
 Many content management systems automatically generate default URLs for new pages; instead of using those, write your own URLs.

-- H1-H4 tags.
+- H1-H4 headings.
 These help both Google and the readers to understand the content of your news articles.

 - Images’ filenames and ALT attributes.
 Filling these out helps your site to be found in Google image search, and properly written ALT attributes can be used as an alternative for images.